yo-yo-yo-jbo/macos_key_redefinition/README.md

 That mechanism can save *persistent* access tokens to arbitrary files by a sandboxed app - and by definition - the sandboxed app must have access to that persistent storage.
 My thought was adding arbitrary items to that persistent storage (saved in a `.plist` file by Office, for instance) but those entries are HMAC-signed with a key.
 Long story short - that key is derived by some sort of "master key" saved in the keychain item `com.apple.scopedbookmarksagent.xpc`.
 That item is accessed by an unsandboxed daemon called the "Scoped Bookmarks Agent" that accepts IPC from sandboxed apps and grants them access to files, after checking the HMAC.
-This got me stuck for a while since the ACL for that keychain item does not allow me to view the secret master key:
+This got me stuck for a while since the ACL for that keychain item does not allow me to view the secret master key - it only allows the `ScopedBookmarksAgent` to access that.
+Then I had an idea - what if instead of reading the secret, I would delete the existing keychain item and create a new one?
+- This will invalidate all previous persistent file access, as this invalidates the HMAC items.
+- However, from that point on I *know* the secret since I decided what it was - so I could *arbitrarily sign entries*.

+That worked really well, and I call that technique "keychain item redefinition attack".
+Apple's fix, by the way, consists of a new keychain item called `com.apple.scopedbookmarksagent.xpc.encrypted` - I haven't investigated that yet, and it could be a cool area of research!